dotnet/docs-maui/docs/deployment/visual-studio-properties.md

 - **Application ID (GUID)**

-  The identifier of the application GUID format.
+  The identifier of the application in GUID format.

 - **Application Display Version**